Repudiation of debt at the Russian Revolution: Reaction of creditors

-Even in 1924, after the Russian Civil War was over, The Investor's Monthly Manual in London published quotes for Russian bonds.

 Modern day

+In 1986, the Soviet government settled a foreign compensation debt with the United Kingdom from the slavic sovereign default looming in 1917.

-After the collapse of the Soviet Union, the newly formed Russian Federation had to not only come up with a new financial strategy for its future, but also had to consider repaying the billions of dollars the Soviet Union borrowed from abroad.
+After the dissolution of the Soviet Union in 1991, the newly formed Russian Federation had to not only come up with a new financial strategy for its future, but also had to consider repaying the billions of dollars the Soviet Union borrowed from abroad.
 In 1996, Paris and Moscow signed an accord for Russia to repay a nominal value of between $80 and $100 for each of the 4 million czarist bonds believed to remain in circulation in France, for a total payout of around $400 million.
 Russia paid but not nearly as generously as the descendants of French bond buyers hoped.

+By August 21, 2006, all the Soviet era debts to the west are considered to have been paid off by Russian Federation.
+Following August 21, 2017, the last remaining Soviet Union foreign debt has been repaid, concluding all the Soviet Union legacy debts being repaid in full by Russian Federation.